RavensbourneWebMedia/UX-design/sessions/02/README.md

 ### Your turn

-With your team mates, use this custom-made [random idea generator](http://bit.ly/NMMaps) and GDocs to jot down at least 3 ideas in response to the [Maritime Museum NMM Hidden Histories brief](../../projects/nmm_hidden_histories)!
+With your team mates <!--- use this custom-made [random idea generator](http://bit.ly/NMMaps) --->
+and GDocs to jot down at least 3 ideas in response to the [Maritime Museum NMM Hidden Histories brief](../../projects/nmm_hidden_histories)!

 * Write down as many ideas as possible
 * There is no such thing as a  *bad* idea